 - The most serious crimes in the Sharia included adultery, highway robbery, theft, and drinking alcohol.

 - Islamic criminal courts exercised due process of law

 - If witnesses were not produced, the defendant could be asked to take an oath before Allah that he was innocent

 - Punishments included death by sword and stoning, mutilation, lashes, retaliation, “blood money,” reparation, and imprisonment

 It should be noted that in many countries this system has changed into something that has no reality behind it, and it is mere slogans by which people are deceived; in fact, the real ruler is the head of state and his helpers, and the people are suppressed and have no say in anything.
 Allah says:

-Our Creator knows well that what is good and what is bad for us.
+Our Creator knows well what is good and what is bad for us.
 So we have to obey our Creator in any condition if we want to become successful in this world and hereafter.
-For this purpose, there is a need to establish an Islamic State (Khilafat) where every law will be according to the order of Creator.
+For this purpose, there is a need to establish an Islamic State (Khilafat) where every law will be according to the order of the Creator.
 He has sent down (Quran) for our guidance.
 We have to speed up the struggle to establish Islamic Khilafat.
 This is only a solution for us.